hildebrandtlab/BiochemicalAlgorithms.jl/docs/src/tutorials/core_components.md

 end
 ```

+    Bond between atom 4 and 12 and has an order: Single
+    Bond between atom 4 and 5 and has an order: Single
+    Bond between atom 4 and 8 and has an order: Single
+    Bond between atom 4 and 10 and has an order: Single
-    Bond between atom 5 and 13 and has an order: Single
+    Bond between atom 5 and 15 and has an order: Single
     Bond between atom 5 and 6 and has an order: Single
-    Bond between atom 5 and 9 and has an order: Single
-    Bond between atom 5 and 11 and has an order: Single
+    Bond between atom 5 and 14 and has an order: Single
-    Bond between atom 6 and 16 and has an order: Single
-    Bond between atom 6 and 7 and has an order: Single
+    Bond between atom 6 and 7 and has an order: Double
-    Bond between atom 6 and 15 and has an order: Single
-    Bond between atom 7 and 8 and has an order: Double
-    Bond between atom 10 and 15 and has an order: Single
+    Bond between atom 9 and 14 and has an order: Single
-    Bond between atom 12 and 15 and has an order: Single
+    Bond between atom 11 and 14 and has an order: Single
-    Bond between atom 14 and 15 and has an order: Single
+    Bond between atom 13 and 14 and has an order: Single
     Bond between atom 17 and 20 and has an order: Single
     Bond between atom 17 and 18 and has an order: Single
     Bond between atom 18 and 25 and has an order: Single